 where βMR≠0 denotes the existence of causality, and βMR is an estimate of the causal effect.

 Measurement error of an exposure can be modeled as a transformation of the true value that leads to the observed value, xo=f(x).
-For example, following Pierce and we can define
+For example, following Pierce and VanderWeele (29) we can define

 f(x)=αmx+βmxx+ϵmx